Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

 Here is the list of built-in LLM-as-a-Judge metrics.
 Click on the link to see the full documentation for each metric:

-* :py:func:`~mlflow.metrics.genai.answer_similarity`: Evaluate how similar a model's generated output is compared to the information in the ground truth data.
+* :py:func:`~qcflow.metrics.genai.answer_similarity`: Evaluate how similar a model's generated output is compared to the information in the ground truth data.
-* :py:func:`~mlflow.metrics.genai.answer_correctness`: Evaluate how factually correct a model's generated output is based on the information within the ground truth data.
+* :py:func:`~qcflow.metrics.genai.answer_correctness`: Evaluate how factually correct a model's generated output is based on the information within the ground truth data.
-* :py:func:`~mlflow.metrics.genai.answer_relevance`: Evaluate how relevant the model generated output is to the input (context is ignored).
+* :py:func:`~qcflow.metrics.genai.answer_relevance`: Evaluate how relevant the model generated output is to the input (context is ignored).
-* :py:func:`~mlflow.metrics.genai.relevance`: Evaluate how relevant the model generated output is with respect to both the input and the context.
+* :py:func:`~qcflow.metrics.genai.relevance`: Evaluate how relevant the model generated output is with respect to both the input and the context.
-* :py:func:`~mlflow.metrics.genai.faithfulness`: Evaluate how faithful the model generated output is based on the context provided.
+* :py:func:`~qcflow.metrics.genai.faithfulness`: Evaluate how faithful the model generated output is based on the context provided.

 Selecting the Judge Model
 *************************

-By default, MLflow will use OpenAI's GPT-4 model as the judge model that scores metrics.
+By default, QCFlow will use OpenAI's GPT-4 model as the judge model that scores metrics.
 You can change the judge model by passing an override to the ``model`` argument within the metric definition.

 1. SaaS LLM Providers
 #####################

 To use SaaS LLM providers, such as OpenAI or Anthropic, set the ``model`` parameter in the metrics definition, in the format of ``<provider>:/<model-name>``.
-Currently, MLflow supports ``["openai", "anthropic", "bedrock", "mistral", "togetherai"]`` as viable LLM providers for any judge model.
+Currently, QCFlow supports ``["openai", "anthropic", "bedrock", "mistral", "togetherai"]`` as viable LLM providers for any judge model.

 .. tabs::